antonsamper/hapi-raven/README.md

 * `dsn` - [REQUIRED] - Sentry DSN for the project.
 * `settings` - [OPTIONAL] - An object with extra settings for the Sentry client.
 [See sentry configuration notes](https://docs.sentry.io/clients/node/config/)
 * `tags` - [OPTIONAL] - An array of tags (strings) to apply to each captured event.

-Note that DSN configuration using `process.env` is not supported.
-If you wish to replicate the [default environment variable behavior](https://github.com/getsentry/raven-node/blob/master/lib/client.js#L21), you'll need to supply the value directly:

 ## Manually using the Raven client